-For further work it would be interesting to investigate if similar theoretical properties can be established for contagion models with additional default mechanisms like fire-sales.
+For further work, it would be interesting to investigate whether similar theoretical properties can be established for aggregation function based on contagion models with additional default mechanisms, such as fire sales.
 Besides theoretical challenges due to the non-convexity, this would require to extend the domain of stochastic financial networks to directed heterogeneous graphs with different node and edge types.
-Subsequently, different neural network architectures would potentially need to be utilised for the computation of such systemic risk measures.
+Subsequently, different neural network architectures might need to be employed for the computation of such systemic risk measures.

 \begin{appendix}